 Recycle Hawai‘i produced a brochure, “How to Organize a Clean-Up of an Illegal Dump Site,” with information on how to conduct a community clean-up in your area.
 The brochure was produced through a collaborative effort between the USDA Rural Utilities Service Grant, County of Hawai’i, and Matson Foundation’s “Ka Ipu ‘Āina” Program.
 The Matson Foundation’s Ka Ipu ‘Āina Program gives grants to non-profit community groups to organize and conduct community clean-ups.
 Visit their website for more information.

-To request for County assistance for community clean up projects, please fill out the "Request for Waiver of Tipping Fees for Illegal Dump Remediation – Fillable Form (effective 2021-03-02)” and submit to:
+To request for County assistance for community clean up projects, please fill out the “Request for Waiver of Tipping Fees for Illegal Dump Remediation – Fillable Form (effective 2021-03-02)” and submit to:

 Via US Postal Mail: County of Hawai’i, Dept. of Environmental Management, 345 Kekūanāo’a Street, Suite 41, Hilo, HI 96720